komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="glass2.JPG" alt="Glass that we had made" caption="" >}}
 {{< figure src="glass3.JPG" alt="Glass that we had made" caption="" >}}

-Then, sadly, it was time to go back home, grab the massive luggage (the family one bagged... with HUGE bags), and head to the airport.
-We grabbed the Taoyuan Airport MRT, grabbed one last picture in front of the weird big dick art, and said sad goodbyes!
+Then, sadly, it was time to go back home, grab the bags, and head to the airport.
+We hit the Taoyuan Airport MRT, snagged one last picture in front of the weird big dick art, and said sad goodbyes!
 Though I'm betting everyone was so tired it was probably nice to have an uninterrupted 14 hours of guaranteed sleep time.

 {{< figure src="airport1.JPG" alt="Mom, dad, and colette in front of the big dick art" caption="Colette's thumbs downing leaving, not Taiwan!" >}}